See our latest advice on coronavirus (COVID-19).

-In-flight health messages and airport signage will emphasise to travellers the importance of making truthful declarations.
-Under Australian law there are tough penalties for providing false information to biosecurity officers.
-These penalties will be enforced against any person who does not accurately disclose their recent travel history as required on the IPC.
+In-flight health messages and airport signage emphasise to travellers the importance of making truthful declarations.
+Under Australian law there are tough penalties for providing false or misleading information to biosecurity officers.
+A traveller may be liable to a civil penalty if they do not accurately disclose their recent travel history as required on the IPC.

 Reporting ill travellers

-The Biosecurity Act 2015 requires that the operator of an international aircraft or vessel must report any ill travellers that show signs and symptoms of infectious disease, or if there has been a death on board.
-The report must be made to a biosecurity officer prior to arrival in Australia through the Pre-Arrival Report (PAR).
+The Biosecurity Act 2015 requires that the operator of an international aircraft or vessel must report details of any ill travellers that show signs or symptoms of a listed human disease, or if there has been a death on board.

 Airline and aircraft operators can find further information on pre-arrival reporting requirements in the department’s Guidelines for airline and aircraft operators arriving in Australia.